science64/Orion/README.md

 - 🟢 NVIDIA – With its powerful llama-3.1-nemotron-70b-instruct (proxy is needed)
 - 🟣 SambaNova - Fast inference and support for Meta-Llama-3.1-405B-Instruct 🦙🦙🦙.🦙

-It's like assembling the ultimate superhero team of AI

 ![Orion Screenshot](imgs/screenshot.png "Orion Screenshot")

-With Orion, users can easily navigate and assess the strengths and limitations of different AI models through an intuitive, user-friendly interface.
+With Orion, you can easily navigate and assess the strengths and limitations of different AI models through an intuitive, user-friendly interface.

 ## Key Features